 After setting up the data collection email, just go to the Options screen for changing up its settings.
 Just follow down these steps:

-2.With the data collection message template you can make changes to the highlighted.
-After then click on the Message Options button.
+2.With the data collection message template you can do easy changes on the highlighted section.
+After then tapping on to the Message Options button.

-4. In this opened screen, you can either check or un-check the options you like to choose.
+4. On this opened window, you can make either put check or un-check mark on the options you want to choose.

-5. Tap to the OK option to close the Options window.
+5. Tap to the OK option for closing of the Options window.

 6. Hit the Close option on the Manage Data Collection Messages dialog window.